ivancuric/css-selector-performance/Optimizing CSS.md

 First, to get on the same page --- this article isn’t about the performance of CSS properties and values.
 What we’re covering today is the performance cost of the selectors themselves.
 I will be focusing on the Blink rendering engine, specifically Chrome 62.

-The selectors can roughly be split in a few groups and (roughly) sorted from the least to most expensive.
+The selectors can be split in a few groups and (roughly) sorted from the least to most expensive.

 1. ID `#classID`
 2. Class `.class`